AliRezaJoodi/AVR_Projects/Clock and Date with Internal Timer/README.md

-## Clock and Calender with Internal Timer
+## Clock and Date with Internal Timer

 MCU:        ATmega32
 Frequency:  8.000000 MHz